mike6942069420/webrs/README.md

 >
 > Please see the `LICENSE` file for the full **(AGPLv3)** license terms.
 >
-> The background photo `bg.webp` included in this repository is licensed separately under
+> The background photo `templates/images/bg.webp` included in this repository is licensed separately under
 > **Creative Commons Attribution 4.0 International (CC BY 4.0)**.
 > You are free to use and share the photo as long as you provide proper attribution.